brc-dd/google-img-enhancer/README.md

 1. Go to [Google Search](https://www.google.com/) and perform a search that includes Instagram post thumbnails.
 2. Whenever an Instagram thumbnail appears in image results, it will be upgraded to the full-resolution image automatically.

+## Compatibility

+- Tested on the latest Arc browser (v137).
+Should work fine on Google Chrome and other Chromium-based browsers.
+- Currently supports Instagram images only.
+Future updates may include support for other image sources.
+- Limitations:
+  - May not work with Instagram Reels or other non-image content such as videos and stories.
+  - Search results that link to Instagram profiles or other non-post pages are not supported, as the extension cannot resolve the associated HD image.
+  - For posts containing multiple images, only the first image will be retrieved.
+This may not match the thumbnail shown in the search result.
+There is currently no reliable way to determine which image corresponds to the preview.
+  - In rare cases, Instagram may throttle requests or return fallback pages.
+These are detected and excluded to avoid broken or incorrect thumbnails.

 ## Development

 To install developer dependencies and run type checks: